 From JFK to LSD, Vietnam to Watergate, feminism to consumerism, this course explores culture, conflict, and counter-culture in the 1960s and 70s.
 An interdisciplinary approach presents the sociopolitical history of these two turbulent decades through the art, literature, music, documentary photography, and television/news media that defined the period.
-A seminar format requires students to actively engage, formulate opinions, and express themselves in multiple ways.
+A seminar format requires students to actively engage, formulate opinions, and express themselves in multiple wavs.
 Class discussions emphasize consideration of primary sources and artifacts.
-Prerequisites: Art History III
+Prerequisites: Art History III the vexed question of the origins and significance of the Holy Grail quest in Arthurian lore.
+Prerequisites: Writing about Modern Literature

-Robin Hood & King Arthur: The Perfect Outlaw & the Perfect King AS242
+Robin Hood & King Arthur: the Perfect Outlaw & the Perfect King AS242

 Two of the world's most enduring legends are those of Robin Hood and of King Arthur.
-This course investigates the historical and mythological origins of the legends as well as their literary, artistic and musical evolution from the medieval times to the present.
-Special attention is paid to local artist and writer Howard Pyle's contribution to the Robin Hood legend and to the vexed question of the origins and significance of the Holy Grail quest in Arthurian lore.
-Prerequisites: Writing about Modern Literature
+This course investigates the historical and mythological origins of the legends as well as their literary, artistic, and musical evolution from the medieval times to the present.
+Special attention is paid to local artist and writer Howard Pyle's contribution to the Robin Hood legend and to